ndrean/caching_an_api/README.md

 > To display the usage of `:public`, we made a module EtsDb as a GenServer with Supervision.
 This makes the Ets process independant from the Cache module.
 Since the table is `:public`, we can use it from any process.
 Tthe supervision allows the Ets to be restarted in case of problems.

 ## Mnesia

+### Configuration

+All you need is to give **names** to tables and a **folder location** for each node for the disc copies.

+> the documentation says that "the directory must be UNIQUE for each node.
+"Two nodes must never share the same directory".

+You can add a node specific name in the "config/confi.exs" file.
+For example: `config :mnesia, dir: 'mndb_#{Node.self()}'`.
+The "config/config.exs" is used at **build time**, before compilation and dependencies loading).
+If the folder doesn't exist, it will be created.

 ### Sources